librenms/librenms/README.md

 - offers a welcoming, friendly environment for everyone.

-The [Debian Social Contract][10] will be the basis of our priority system, and mutual respect the basis of our behaviour towards others.
+The [Debian Social Contract][10] will be the basis of our priority system, and mutual respect is the basis of our behaviour towards others.
 For more about the culture we're trying to build, please read the [Freenode philosophy][13], including [guidelines for running an IRC channel][6] and [being a community catalyst][7].